Professor Eli Neuman-Hammond

 You are expected to attend and be present for the full period of all classes.
 Late arrival will impact your participation grade.
 15 minutes late arrival/early departure/disappearance during class will be counted as tardy.
 Two tardies will result in an absence.
 30 minutes late arrival/early departure will be counted as absent unless otherwise arranged.

-If you miss class, you are still responsible for meeting work deadlines.
+Missed class: If you miss class, you are still responsible for meeting work deadlines.

 All students in this class are encouraged to share their personal pronouns during introductions, or at any time during the semester.
 Students who use a name other than their birth name are encouraged to update Self Service as well as going through the process of updating their student email with their preferred names, as this reduces confusion in grading and email communication.
 Students seeking assistance with this should contact K. John Ashworth-King at kashworth-king@massart.edu in Tech Central.
 If you are having difficulty navigating this process feel free to speak to me.